 Geert Linnebank is Thomson Reuters representative on the ITN board.
 Geert was Editor-in-Chief of Reuters from 2000 to 2006 and Reuters Global Head of Content from 2002 to 2006.
 He joined that company in Brussels in 1983 as a correspondent covering European Union affairs.
 Previously, he was a correspondent for AP-Dow Jones.

-Simon joined ITV in 2000 and has held roles in ITV’s public affairs, regulatory and new media departments before joining the strategy team in 2007.
-He was promoted to the ITV Management Board in the role of Director of Strategy and Transformation in January 2011, and more recently to Director of Technology and Transformation in March 2013 to combine the leadership of ITV's Technology Group with the implementation of the company's overall strategic plan.
-Simon also runs SDN, ITV’s digital multiplex business, and sits on the boards of YouView, the connected television joint venture owned by the UK public service broadcasters, BT, Talk Talk and Arqiva.
+Simon joined ITV in 2000 and has held a range of roles across corporate strategy, general management, digital media, policy & regulation, and public affairs.
+He was promoted to the ITV Management Board in the role of Director of Strategy and Transformation in January 2011, then to Director of Strategy and Technology in March 2013 to combine leadership of ITV's Technology and Broadcast Operations teams with implementation of ITV's overall strategic plan.
+He took on his most recent role in December 2014 with a remit to grow ITV's Online, Pay TV and Interactive businesses alongside continued leadership of the Technology Group.
+Simon also has responsibility for SDN, ITV’s digital multiplex business, and sits on the board of YouView, the connected television joint venture owned by the UK public service broadcasters, BT, Talk Talk and Arqiva.
 Simon is also a Trustee of the Royal Television Society.
 Before ITV Simon worked in the European Parliament in Brussels where he specialised in media issues.

 Graham Brown first joined DMGT in 1988.

 In his early years with DMGT he worked as the finance director of various non-strategic businesses with the brief to deliver an exit from these operations.
 This role covered the largest fleet of London taxis, a deep water port, a general book publisher, a commercial vehicle garage, a chain of diesel filling stations and an industrial studding manufacturer.

 In 1996 Graham became finance director of the Group’s radio division, building the division through acquisition before selling it 2000 at a significant profit.
 He then joined Carphone Warehouse shortly after its flotation as Business Development Director responsible for M&A including the acquisition of Opal Telecom which formed the basis for the launch of TalkTalk.